By Chere Di Boscio

 This still happens today, even more frequently.
 For example, it seems just about every other week in the Daily Mail there is a story about some cheap moisturiser cream that has miraculously cleared up some person’s psoriasis or eczema – these are not really ‘news stories,’ but are rather (not very well disguised) advertising campaigns.

-How is psychology used to manipulate the public into making purchases?
+How is psychology used by advertisers to manipulate the public into making purchases?

 “The conscious and intelligent manipulation of the organized habits and opinions of the masses is an important element in democratic society.
 Those who manipulate this unseen mechanism of society constitute an invisible government which is the true ruling power of our country.
 We are governed, our minds are moulded, our tastes formed, and our ideas suggested, largely by men we have never heard of….
 It is they who pull the wires that control the public mind.”